funilrys/PyFunceble/docs/usage/from-a-terminal.rst

                                 interact with everything which is not our logs sharing system.
         -v, --version         Show the version of PyFunceble and exit.
+        -wdb, --whois-database
+                                Switch the value of the usage of a database to store whois data in order to avoid whois servers rate limit.
+                                Installed value: True

     Crafted with ♥ by Nissar Chababy (Funilrys) with the help of https://pyfunceble.rtfd.io/en/dev/contributors.html &&
     https://pyfunceble.rtfd.io/en/dev/special-thanks.html